Getting started as a new Administrator

 - Custom Design: Add your logo and change the colors to match your brand.

 - Edit Email Templates: Most of the emails sent from Small Improvements can be edited to fit your needs and use the same tone as your company.

 - Feature Selection: Found under Administration, this is where you control which features you want to use.
 Disable those you’re not ready for or try out a new Beta feature!

 - Enable Integrations: Powerup feedback with our helpful integrations.
-Send Praise straight from Slack or Hipchat; sync feedback and your users with BambooHR; and make it easy to login with Single Sign-On.
+Send Praise straight from Slack: sync feedback and your users with BambooHR; and make it easy to login with Single Sign-On.

 Feedback in Small Improvements

 If you’re ready to have your team participate in a formal round of Reviews, 360 Feedback, or Objectives you’ll need to understand the concept of “cycles.”

 A cycle powers an individual period of one of these three features.
 It acts as the container for the participants, timeline, settings, and (in the case of reviews and 360 feedback) the questions that will guide individuals.